-Mitigation Action Commitments
+3.0 Mitigation Action Commitments

-Mitigation actions identified in Table 1 are based on mitigation measures and commitments that were previously incorporated in the 2008 LANL SWEIS alternatives, and it summarizes other mitigation measures and commitments from previous NEPA decisions.
+The mitigation actions are outlined in the MAPAR Tracking Log for FY 2020, Table 3-1.
+These actions are based on the mitigation measures and commitments that were previously incorporated in the 2008 SWEIS alternatives and includes other mitigation measures and commitments from previous NEPA decisions.